-When a friend or a loved one expresses suicidality it is extremely difficult to know how to respond.
+When a friend or a loved one expresses suicidality, it is extremely difficult to know how to respond.
 Often people have no idea how to navigate this conversation and are afraid that they will just make the situation worse.
 However, talking with someone and letting them know you’re there can be a lifeline.
-There is no script for conversations like this as they are all unique, but there are some helpful things to remember.
-Below we list some of these tips and strategies that can help you navigate this extremely difficult and personal topic.
+There is no one-size-fits-all script for talking to your teen about suicide, but there are some helpful things to remember.
+Below we list some of these tips and strategies that can help you start what could be a life-saving conversation.

 Ask the question directly

 Talking about suicide is often uncomfortable, and one of the ways that people try to ease into the conversation is to be cautious with the words that they choose to use to ask the initial question.
-It is helpful to keep in mind that the subject is awkward for both sides, the person who is concerned and the person who is experiencing suicidal thoughts.
-For the person who is struggling, they are likely unsure of how to reach out for help and are feeling hopeless.
+It is helpful to keep in mind that the subject is awkward for both sides– the person who is concerned and the person who is experiencing suicidal thoughts.
+For a teenager struggling with suicidal thoughts, they are likely unsure of how to reach out for help and are feeling hopeless.
 Therefore, it is important for the helping person to be able to make the reach to connect in the most effective way possible.
 Using indirect language such as “do you want to give up?” leaves space for avoidance around getting to the heart of the issue.
 Naming the concern directly helps to let the person of concern know that you are not afraid to be with them in what they are going through.
 Try questions such as “are you thinking of suicide?”, or “have you wanted to end your life?”

 Avoid leading questions